material-motion-archive/pop-swift/README.md

 [Facebook's POP library](https://github.com/facebook/pop) and the [Material Motion runtime](https://github.com/material-motion/material-motion-runtime-objc).

+## Supported languages

+- Swift 3
+- Objective-C

-## Plans
+## Available plans

-`SpringTo` uses POP springs to animate properties with a simulated spring curve driven on the main thread of the application. `ConfigureSpring` allows you to configure the bounciness and speed of the spring for a given property.
+`SpringTo` uses POP springs to animate properties with a simulated spring curve driven on the main thread of the application.

+`ConfigureSpring` allows you to configure the friction and tension of the spring for a given property.

 ## Installation